rvantonder/lambda-gbc/README.md

 ### Interactive debugger: separate window with reg updates like GDB -- use widges/OO part of lterm
 ### RRender interactive -- works.
 ### Remote debug over stdin/network.
 May fix screen shit. -- use lterm and matrix w/ stdin/stdout?
+###     rewrite pattern matching to use this opcode knowledge:      http://www.z80.info/decoding.htm

 --------------------------------------